Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 Still, she scrubbed her sister’s apartment from top to bottom, and left.

-The next day she got an email from LWIT, telling everyone who had been at Life Care to quarantine.
+The next day she got an email from LWTech, telling everyone who had been at Life Care to quarantine.
 The students didn’t know each other, but a text chain started; those with elderly parents and kids were concerned.

 Gelbach stayed home with her 4-year-old son.
 A few days later, she had a migraine and started to cough.
 She called the state Department of Health, which told her to go to Kirkland for a test, and sent her a file to track her symptoms.